 I’ll list them below and give a brief response.
 Links are given to posts that discuss them in more detail.

 - Genesis 19:4–25 is the story of Sodom and Gomorrah.
 The lesson of the Sodom and Gomorrah story isn’t that homosexuality is bad, it’s that rape is bad.
 More here and here.

 - Leviticus 18:22 labels homosexual sex as an abomination.
 The problem is, this part of Leviticus lists lots of things as abominations—eating ham or shrimp, men wearing women’s clothes, sowing two kinds of seeds, tattooing, wearing cotton/polyester blends, and so on.
 These are ritual abominations, not actions that are objectively harmful to someone else.
 If Christians can dismiss the prohibition against pork because that’s an outdated custom, they can do the same for the rule against homosexuality.
 More here.

 - The same treatment applies to Leviticus 20:13.
 We need to see Old Testament prohibitions against homosexuality in the context of the time.
-One of the understood categories of male-male homosexual sex in that uncertain time was as a fertility rite—a fertility rite that was traditional within the other The Hebrew religion described in Leviticus defined rules that set their tribe apart—no ham, no tattooing, and no fertility rites to another god.
+One of the understood categories of male-male homosexual sex in that uncertain time was as a fertility rite—a fertility rite that was traditional within the other tribes.
+The Hebrew religion described in Leviticus defined rules that set their tribe apart—no ham, no tattooing, and no fertility rites to another god.
 These are “abominations” because they’re religious offenses.
 More here.